devopsgroup-io/catapult/README.md

 Catapult manages all of this for you and is open-sourced, well-documented, developer-focused, and free to use.
 We also provide a service if you need some help getting started - if you do, let us know at https://devopsgroup.io.
 Catapult leverages the Services that you're already using, which collectively, costs $40/month to have a full-stack localDev, Test, Quality Control, and Production environment.

 *Go ahead, give* **Catapult** *a* **shot**.

-If you're having issues with Catapult, [submit an issue here](https://github.com/devopsgroup-io/catapult-release-management/issues/new).